NbAiLab/notram/guides/corpus_v2.md

-# Status Corpus v2
+# Detailed Description - Norwegian Colossal Corpus v2
-This page tracks the status of version 2 of our corpus.
-The purpose of the table is currently to track the status.
-When the processing has reached at least level 4, the word count and exact size will be calculated.
-See level description at the bottom of this document.
+This is a detailed description of the corpus.
+The entire corpus is available in a standardised jsonlines-format.

 ## Corpora unchanged from v1